RavingSmurfGB/wow-startup/README.md

 0. Ensure python is downloaded and installed.
 1. Then ensure that "Remember Account Name" is disabled in the game logon screen
 2. Navigate to your Wow directory
-3. Download the project from the Green Dropdown, then download Zip
+3. To download the project, Click above from the Green Dropdown, then download Zip
 4. Extract the files, not the folder into your Wow directory
 5. Open a terminal in this location and then install the requirements with:
 ```